-The Conservation Volunteers is the largest practical conservation organisation in the UK.
-It supports more than 85,000 volunteers from all sections of the community in activities to protect and improve the environment.
+The Conservation Volunteers is one of the largest practical conservation organisations in the UK.
+In 2016/2017 It worked with more than 127,000 people from all sections of the community in activities to protect and improve the environment.
+With offices around the UK, we are able to work in a range of areas carrying out different activities.
 With more than 110 offices around the UK, we are able to work in a range of areas carrying out different activities.
 The Practical Handbooks series is one of the ways of helping to ensure that work undertaken by volunteers and other conservationists is to the highest standard.

 To ensure the success of any conservation project, it is important to establish: